 This red velvet cheesecake is a truly beautiful dessert.
 It has the perfect red velvet flavor, a luxuriously creamy texture and a chocolate cookie crust.
 Topped with tangy cream cheese frosting – you’ll amaze yourself with this restaurant-quality cheesecake.

 I’ve been playing with the idea of a red velvet cheesecake for a long time – and this recipe has everything you could want.
 The beautiful red color, hint of chocolate, and slight tanginess (all key characteristics of red velvet) lend themselves perfectly to cheesecake.
 Then an Oreo cookie crust and a cream cheese topping really take it to the next level.
 Because you can’t have red velvet with without cream cheese frosting.
+It has all the classic qualities of red velvet cake, but with the texture of the perfect New York cheesecake.

 A Few Notes About Ingredients